Debt to Income Ratio

 Your debt to income ratio is a tool lenders use to determine how much of your income is available for your monthly home loan payment after all your other monthly debts have been fulfilled.

-Most underwriting for conventional mortgage loans requires a qualifying ratio of 28/36.
-An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.
+Usually, underwriting for conventional mortgages requires a qualifying ratio of 28/36.
+An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.

-In these ratios, the first number is the percentage of your gross monthly income that can be spent on housing.
-This ratio is figured on your total payment, including homeowners' insurance, homeowners' dues, PMI - everything that makes up the full payment.
+In these ratios, the first number is how much (by percent) of your gross monthly income that can be spent on housing.
+This ratio is figured on your total payment, including homeowners' insurance, homeowners' dues, PMI - everything that constitutes the full payment.

-The second number is what percent of your gross income every month that should be spent on housing costs and recurring debt.
-Recurring debt includes things like car loans, child support and credit card payments.
+The second number in the ratio is what percent of your gross income every month which can be applied to housing expenses and recurring debt.
+Recurring debt includes payments on credit cards, auto/boat loans, child support, etcetera.

 Some example data:

 - Gross monthly income of $2,700 x .28 = $756 can be applied to housing

 - Gross monthly income of $2,700 x .36 = $972 can be applied to recurring debt plus housing expenses

 With a 29/41 (FHA) qualifying ratio